 7. Mass Spectrometry Test- This test makes sure there’s nothing in the oil that shouldn’t be there, like heavy metals and pollutants.

 All of these things affect the cost of oils.
 It’s more expensive and time consuming to produce truly pure and high quality oils.
 Notice I said pure and high quality.
 It’s possible for an oil to be pure but not high quality and effective- make sure your oils meet all 7 guidelines.
 The key is using oils that are pure and potent.

 Obviously, oil companies that go through all the processes to put out high quality oils have to charge more.
 It costs them more to test, especially if they test every batch., not to mention the cost of truly high quality sourcing.
 With essential oils, you do really get what you pay for.

 Looking for high quality oils?
-Contact me and I can help you get my favorite oils for a great deal.
+Get my favorite oils here.